sabbir-delowar/climate-hazard/README.md

 python main.py
 ```

-This will execute all scripts in order and generate results in `/results`.
+This will execute all scripts in order using `runpy` and generate results in `/results`.

 Or run scripts individually, e.g.: